Medical Malpractice North Carolina

 The dedicated medical malpractice lawyers in NC at Dawson & Albritton, P.A. can speak with you today about your options for filing a claim for compensation.

-Elements of an NC Medical Malpractice Claim
+Elements of a North Carolina Medical Malpractice Claim

 When an injured patient files a medical malpractice claim, she or he will need to be able to prove specific elements in order to be eligible to receive compensation.
 Generally speaking, a medical malpractice claim has required elements that include the following: